 A Wife Obtained for Isaac

-24 1 Now Abraham was old, well advanced in years; and the Lord had blessed Abraham in all things.
-2 Abraham said to his servant, the oldest of his house, who had charge of all that he had, "Put your hand under my thigh 3 and I will make you swear by the Lord, the God of heaven and earth, that you will not get a wife for my son from the daughters of the Canaanites, among whom I live, 4 but will go to my country and to my kindred and get a wife for my son Isaac."
-5 The servant said to him, "Perhaps the woman may not be willing to follow me to this land; must I then take your son back to the land from which you came?"
-6 Abraham said to him, "See to it that you do not take my son back there.
-7 The Lord, the God of heaven, who took me from my father's house and from the land of my birth, and who spoke to me and swore to me, "To your offspring I will give this land,' he will send his angel before you, and you shall take a wife for my son from there.
-8 But if the woman is not willing to follow you, then you will be free from this oath of mine; only you must not take my son back there."
-9 So the servant put his hand under the thigh of Abraham his master and swore to him concerning this matter.
+241 And Abraham was old, [and] well stricken in age.
+And Jehovah had blessed Abraham in all things.
+2 And Abraham said unto his servant, the elder of his house, that ruled over all that he had, Put, I pray thee, thy hand under my thigh.
+3 And I will make thee swear by Jehovah, the God of heaven and the God of the earth, that thou wilt not take a wife for my son of the daughters of the Canaanites, among whom I dwell.
+4 But thou shalt go unto my country, and to my kindred, and take a wife for my son Isaac.
+5 And the servant said unto him, Peradventure the woman will not be willing to follow me unto this land.
+Must I needs bring thy son again unto the land from whence thou camest?
+6 And Abraham said unto him, Beware thou that thou bring not my son thither again.
+7 Jehovah, the God of heaven, who took me from my father's house, and from the land of my nativity, and who spake unto me, and who sware unto me, saying, Unto thy seed will I give this land.
+He will send his angel before thee, and thou shalt take a wife for my son from thence.
+8 And if the woman be not willing to follow thee, then thou shalt be clear from this my oath.
+Only thou shalt not bring my son thither again.
+9 And the servant put his hand under the thigh of Abraham his master, and sware to him concerning this matter.